 Danielle Macdonald in “Dumplin'”

-The Netflix rom-com “Dumplin’” is a joy to watch.
+Finding movies with plus size leads can be unfortunately difficult, but The Netflix rom-com “Dumplin’” is a perfect example of a great movie with a plus size lead and is a joy to watch.
 Danielle Macdonald plays Willowdean, the plus-size daughter of a former Texan beauty queen who learned her confidence from her stylish, Dolly Parton-loving, larger-than-life late aunt.
 Willowdean is navigating her way through high school without her beloved aunt, and does so with the help of her favorite Dolly Parton CDs, her best friend, her handsome new coworker, and a few misfits she meets along the way.
 You can watch this movie on Netflix, and you can also read the book by the same name written by Julie Murphy.

 We also love watching Danielle Macdonald in “Patti Cake$,” where she plays Patricia Dombrowski, aka Patti Cake$, an aspiring young rapper from a poor family in New Jersey.
 Her grandmother, best friend, and a mysterious musician help her on the road to stardom.
 Along the way, she finds romance, fights with her alcoholic mother, and even has a run-in with her idol.
 While “Patti Cake$” isn’t available for streaming on the regular platforms, for just $3.99 you can watch it on YouTube, Amazon Prime Video, Google Play, or Vudu.
 Trust us—it’s well worth the watch (and the four dollars)!